 - Difficulty concentrating or thinking

-These complications of long-term hypercalcemia are uncommon today.
+These complications of long-term hypercalcemia are uncommon today in many countries.

 When to Contact a Medical Professional

 Contact your health care provider if you have: